-Any complaint made against the chair of governors or any other member of the governing board should be made in writing to the clerk to governors.
-Any complaint made against the entire governing board, or complaints involving the chair of governors and the vice chair of governors, should be made in writing to the clerk to governors.
-The clerk to governors will then determine the most appropriate course of action, depending on the nature of the complaint.
+For complaints about the entire governing board, or the chair or vice chair of governors, the clerk to governors will determine the most appropriate course of action, depending on the nature of the complaint.
 This action may involve sourcing an independent investigator to initially deal with the complaint and then getting the complaint to be heard by co-opted governors from another school.